Simplicity Review - is this the KiwiSaver scheme for you?

 - As an online business, Simplicity takes the security of member personal data seriously, and they are confident any client data stored (as required by various regulations) is secure.

-- Once the application to join the scheme is submitted, the transmission of this information is encrypted and can not be intercepted.
+- Once the application to join the Scheme is submitted, the transmission of this information is encrypted and can not be intercepted.

 - Simplicity also has other internal controls and measures in place to ensure that member data is held in a secure manner.
 They do not hold member information on any devices and utilise cloud-based services offered by Amazon Web Services (AWS) to hold their data.